 The profile verification status check may slow down the registration process.
 Once you’ve signed up on a digital exchange, you need to provide the required documents and wait for them to get verified first.
 Until then, you can’t buy, sell, or trade.

-If you’re interested in buying, selling, or trading Cryptos, choose a digital exchange that operates a Verification policy (like CoinMetro!), read their policy and requirements carefully, prepare all of your documents to pass the verification in one step…. and trade safe!
+If you’re interested in buying, selling, or trading Cryptocurrencies, choose a digital exchange that operates a Verification policy (like Coinmetro!), read their policy and requirements carefully, and prepare all of your documents to pass the verification in one step…. and trade safe!